 It’s not just about making life easier for drivers.
 In California, where a major trial of 100,000 ePlates is taking place this year, taxpayers are saving money.
 Whenever cars with an ePlate stop in traffic, scrolling adverts can temporarily be displayed.
 Developer Reviver Auto states that it is projected to raise at least twenty million US dollars for the state in revenue from advertisers.
 Additionally, government and emergency services can make use of the technology by issuing weather advisories, Amber Alerts and instructions in case of disaster.
 This also saves money and has the benefit of potentially reaching more people.

-With ePlates, drivers are also given some control about what they display – options will be provided for them to change elements of the display, displaying the logo of their favourite sports team for example.
-Drivers can customize their number plate through an online portal, where they will be able to fulfil a number of other administrative tasks relating to the ePlate.
+With ePlates, drivers are also given some control about what they display - options will be provided for them to change elements of the display, displaying the logo of their favourite sports team for example.
+Drivers can customise their number plates through an online portal, where they will be able to fulfil a number of other administrative tasks relating to the ePlate.

 It’s not all good news, however.
 Privacy advocates have raised concerns about the inbuilt tracking device that will be installed in every car, should ePlates be rolled out across the state.
 Others are worried about the fact that ePlates are designed to be able to shut down car ignition systems.
 This is ostensibly to prevent tampering, but there is the fear that this could be expanded in the future to be activated in case of non-payment of registration fees.
 There is also the concern that a failure of the unit mid-drive could leave motorists open to being pulled over by police, with all the issues that raises.

 We’re a while off from ePlates coming to the UK, but given the benefits of the technology, their arrival seems to be inevitable.
 We will have to wait and see how the the DVLA handles this new leap forward in automotive technology